Davies Tesla Concept Model V

 Davies started sketching the electric vertical takeoff and landing (eVTOL) aircraft by hand in 2014 while attending Stowe School.
 Then during his undergraduate studies at Loughborough University, in the 2017 school year, he used the 3D CAD program Solid Works to finalize the design and used Keyshot to render the CAD files.

+The Tesla Concept Model V is a futuristic one passenger eVTOL concept design aircraft.
 Davies has not published any flying specifications for his Model V eVTOL passenger concept design aircraft, such as cruise speed, cruise altitude, range, length of flying time or maximum takeoff weight.
-However, the design certainly falls within the class of looks and sports car type advanced aerial mobility (AAM) eVTOL passenger aircraft proposed by companies such as Alauda Airspeeder, Aston Martin, Drone Champions, and Porsche.
+However, the design certainly falls within the class of having a sports car look that people would use for advanced aerial mobility (AAM) eVTOL passenger aircraft as proposed by companies such as Alauda Airspeeder, Aston Martin, Drone Champions, and Porsche.

 We do know the Model V name stands for vertical takeoff and landing and is a one passenger aircraft made for luxurious and quiet advanced aerial mobility flights.
 The Model V is a small enough aircraft to fit easily on urban landing pads, an open grassy area or on a driveway.